-485. During the Second Intifada, the Saudi Committee provided a total of approximately \$8 million U.S. dollars as benefits to the families of the so-called "martyrs," which included the families of suicide bombers and individuals killed by Israeli forces during the commission or attempted commission of terrorist acts.
+\$8 million as benefits to the families of the so-called "martyrs," which included the families of suicide bombers and individuals killed by Israeli forces during the commission or attempted commission of terrorist acts.

-486. The Lebanon-based Shahid Foundation (a/k/a Martyrs Foundation), which was funded by Iran and operated by Hezbollah, coordinated its activities in the Palestinian Territories with the Gaza-based al-Ansar society.
+478. The Lebanon-based Shahid Foundation, which was funded by Iran and operated by Hezbollah, coordinated its activities in the Palestinian Territories with the Gaza-based al-Ansar society.5

-487. The Shahid Foundation in Lebanon was designated an SDGT by the U.S. Government on July 24, 2007.
+479. The Shahid Foundation in Lebanon was designated an SDGT by the U.S. Government on July 24, 2007.

-488. The U.S. Treasury Department noted at that time that the Shahid Foundation provided funding to, among others, Palestinian suicide bombers:
+480. The U.S. Treasury Department noted at the time that: